Analytics anyone can use.

 Analytics for organizations.

-The most effective dashboards are insights-driven—and because many analysis projects involve some spatial data, working with maps is an important skill to have in your visualization toolbox.
-In this post, we’ll share 10 tips for improving the analytic and aesthetic value of maps for your dashboards.
+The most effective map data visualizations are insights-driven and because many analysis projects involve some spatial data, working with maps is an important skill to have in your visualization toolbox.
+In this whitepaper, cartographer Sarah Battersby shares ten tips for improving the analytic and aesthetic value of dashboards with maps.

 First and foremost, make sure the map you choose offers the right amount of context for your visualization.
 You don’t want to end up with too much visual clutter that distracts readers from focusing on the data.
 Let’s check out some examples with the built-in Tableau styles and some custom Mapbox maps.

 In Tableau, there are three basic map styles—light, dark, and normal—built in.
 For most mapping use cases, this is a great place to start.

 This dashboard by Ann Jackson explores urban forests in New York City.
 It looks clean and sharp, and provides just enough context using Tableau’s Light base map, which is adjusted to show only the land cover and streets.